OhYash/KnowledgeDay/CONTRIBUTING.md

 ## Archived Issues.
 <details>
 	<summary>These items maybe done or cancelled.</summary>

+	### Sign up page
+	_(Difficulty: **Easy**, Status: **Done(Aalok)**)_
+	This is a blog letter, the sign-ups for the `letters` are handled through the form in the side bar (or on top in mobile view).
+Functionality-wise, it works fine, but it's still preferred to have a separate page for signup.
+With same form inputs.
+(So this eventually can be shared as a direct sign-up link on various social media platforms.)

+	P.S the sidebar should be present on the sign-up page too, we'll remove the sign-up form from the sidebar once a custom signup page is in place.
+Imagine this as a normal blog post, but instead of blog content, we have a signup form only. (use [this](https://perspectiveix.substack.com/) as a design sample)

 	### Top bar above articles on home page
 	_(Difficulty: **Easy**, Status: **Done(Aalok)**)_